StereoKit/StereoKit/docs/Pages/Reference/GradientKey/color.md

 ---
 layout: default
 title: GradientKey.color
-description: The color for this item, can be whatever color space you want, as long as it's consistent with the other keys.
+description: The color for this item, preferably in some form of linear color space.
+Gamma corrected colors will definitely not math correctly.
 ---
 # [GradientKey]({{site.url}}/Pages/Reference/GradientKey.html).color

 ## Description
-The color for this item, can be whatever color space you want, as long as it's consistent with the other keys.
+The color for this item, preferably in some form of linear color space.
+Gamma corrected colors will definitely not math correctly.